 Skip to content

-Apple is now selling devices based on their ARM based M1 and M2 chips.
-These chips are not compatible with the Intel based chips that Apple has been using for a few years now.
+All devices sold by Apple are now based on Apple Silicon (arm64) architecture, for Macs the most common are [M-series](https://en.wikipedia.org/wiki/Apple_silicon#M-series_SoCs_ chips (M1, M2, ...).
+These chips are not compatible with the Intel based chips that Apple has been using for a few years before.
 That implies that the operating system and applications needs to be ported to the new architecture.

 Apple has already ported the OS, and many applications have been ported, but not all.
 Apps that have not been ported can be run via a compatibility layer called 'Rosetta 2', provided by Apple.
 Unfortunately Apple has decided not to ship Rosetta 2 directly with the OS.
-Users can install Rosetta 2 via the Mac Self-Service or manually by running 'sudo /usr/sbin/softwareupdate --install-rosetta'.
-The Mac Self-Service only shows the Rosetta 2 installer when Rosetta 2 is not installed already.
+Users can install Rosetta 2 via the Mac Self Service or manually by running sudo /usr/sbin/softwareupdate --install-rosetta in Terminal.app.
+The Mac Self Service only shows the Rosetta 2 installer when Rosetta 2 is not installed already.
 We have added Rosetta 2 to all frequently installed packages that require it.

 ESET